metaOmics/metaOmics/README.md

 ```
 R -e "rmarkdown::run(shiny_args=list(port=9988, launch.browser=T))"
 ```
 * If you run into an issue with something like `pandoc version 1.12.3 or higher is required and was not found.`, just install pandoc manually.
 For example, on Mac, it would be `brew install pandoc`.
-If you have Rstudio, you need to get r studio's pandoc environment.
+If you have Rstudio, you can also to get rstudio's pandoc environment.
 Go to rstudio console and find the system environment variable for `RSTUDIO_PANDOC`
 ```R
 Sys.getenv("RSTUDIO_PANDOC")
 ```